 TIM SCOTT has produced and directed more than 60 original shows for MTH dating back to 2007, including MTH's critically acclaimed 2016 production of SONGS OF THE GREAT WAR, sponsored by The National World War I Museum and Memorial.
 In Kansas City, Tim has produced and directed events for The Kansas City Royals, The YMCA, Coterie Theatre, and Quality Hill Playhouse.
 As a 20 year member of Actors' Equity Association, Tim has performed on nearly every professional stage in Kansas City and has had the privilege to learn and work alongside Tony Award nominees Jeff Calhoun, Henry Krieger, Bill Russell, Sam Pinkleton, Lorin Latarro, and Phillip McKinley.
 He's happy and proud to be a part of the professional theater landscape in Kansas City, especially at Crown Center.

-Emily Quinn Monrad oversees Rentals, Events, and all things Technical Theater at MTH.
+Emily Quinn Monrad oversees Rentals and Events at MTH.
 She is a KC Native with a BFA in Musical Theater from Wichita State.
 She is a Level One Sommelier with a broad background in event planning, fine dining, management, voiceover performance, stage direction, sound design and exceptional guest service.
 In 2015 she received a Kennedy Center Honor Award for Exceptional Direction of “You’re a Good Man, Charlie Brown” at WSU.

-GEORGE HARTER founded MTH in 1998, and although he retired last year, he is back in the fold assisting with our fundraising goals.
-As resident historian, George also gives pre-show talks and enjoys planning and guiding Broadway theater trips.
+GEORGE HARTER founded MTH in 1998, and although he retired in 2017, George continues to give pre-show talks and enjoys planning and guiding Broadway theater trips.